jincubator/the-compact/README.md

 -   **Forced Withdrawals:** `enableForcedWithdrawal`, `disableForcedWithdrawal`, `forcedWithdrawal`.
 -   **Emissary Management:** `assignEmissary`, `scheduleEmissaryAssignment`.
 -   **Allocator Management:** `__registerAllocator`, `consume` (for allocators to consume nonces).
+-   **Benchmarking:** `__benchmark` for measuring withdrawal costs (requires exactly 2 wei).
 -   **View Functions:** As listed in the [View Functions](#view-functions) section.

+**Important Notes:**
+-   The `__benchmark` function requires exactly 2 wei to be sent with the call.
+This is used to benchmark withdrawal costs for determining fallback stipends.
+-   All Permit2 deposit-and-register functions require a `CompactCategory` parameter to specify the type of compact being registered.
+-   Batch deposit functions require tokens to be ordered by address (ascending) for gas efficiency.

 ### ITheCompactClaims
 [`src/interfaces/ITheCompactClaims.sol`](./src/interfaces/ITheCompactClaims.sol)